 - ¾ teaspoon sea salt

-- 1 tablespoon extra virgin olive oil for roasting the peppers, skip if WFPB
+- 5 tablespoon olive oil extra-virgin, divided into 1 for roasting the peppers, 3 to blend, and 1 for a topping.
+Skip if WFPB

 - 1 tablespoon parsley chopped (optional to garnish)